-Emphasis on events in Missouri as way to understand larger context of American national experience.
-Missouri was established as the nation was still in the process of establishing itself.
-Covers national trends and problems such as immigration, industrialization, and racial problems.
-Discussion of prominent Missourians.
+Emphasis on events in Missouri as a way to understand the development of America.
+Covers national trends and problems such as immigration, westward expansion, industrialization, and racial issues from the perspective of impact on Missouri.
+Examination of prominent Missourians is included.
 This course complies with provisions of Section 170.011 RsMo.